-Policy

 To maintain consistency and to ensure that the VR counselor has a thorough working knowledge of adaptive diabetes equipment, the VR counselor must obtain a written recommendation before purchasing adaptive equipment.
 The recommendation also must include who is to provide training on the equipment.

 The diabetes educator, a physician, or the VR diabetes program specialist can provide the recommendation.
+The equipment may include talking blood glucose monitors and supplies, blood pressure monitors, weight scales, and other diabetes equipment that can be tied to the customer’s individualized plan for employment or independent living plan.

 Training on Blood Glucose Meter and Insulin Drawing Devices

-Policy

 The customer can receive training on equipment from:

 a qualified diabetes educator listed in RHW; or